Jason-Duffy/AVRly/contributors_guide/README.md

  * @see "See also" links go here https://www.doxygen.nl/manual/docblocks.html */
 ```

+The doxygen output from these special comments looks like this:

  Next come the include guards - a preprocessor mechanism used to prevent the header file contents being included in other files multiple times.